 European quality and shipping are solid.
 The US arm is competitive but not the best on either price or speed.

-Best for: European sellers, especially Germany and the DACH region, or designers who want a zero-upfront-cost Spreadshop.
+Best for: European sellers, especially Germany and the DACH region, or designers who want a zero-upfront-cost hosted storefront.

 7. Redbubble — the marketplace traffic engine

-Redbubble is the largest POD marketplace by traffic.
-You upload art to their platform, they handle the storefront, payment, customer service, and fulfillment.
-You set a markup (typical 15–25%) and earn a royalty on each sale.
+Redbubble is a large POD marketplace by traffic.
+You upload art to their platform; they handle the storefront, payment, customer service, and fulfillment.
+You set a markup and earn a royalty on each sale.

-The catalog spans 70+ products.
+The catalog spans many product types.
 The trade-off: you don't own the customer, you compete with millions of designs, and you can't run paid ads to your own listings.

 Best for: Designers without an audience or store, who want passive royalties from organic platform traffic.